-The College's policy on the use of mobile phones and cameras in the setting can be found in the School's Acceptable Use Policy.
-Staff are not permitted to use their personal mobile devices or cameras in College.
+The College's policy on the use of mobile phones and cameras in the setting can be found in the School's Acceptable

+Use Policy.
+Staff are not permitted to use their personal mobile devices or cameras to take images in College.
 Staff who wish to use take photographs or video of pupils (whether on a personal or College device) must first speak with the Head to obtain their approval before taking any image of a pupil.
 Staff who wish to use their personal mobile devices or cameras in College for any other reason must first speak with the Head.
 Staff who act in breach of this may be subject to disciplinary action.
-Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from the Head.
+Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from the Head of the Pre-Prep.